lindaprotocol/wallet-cli/README.md

 > ExchangeTransaction 1 1000001 100 80

-It is expected to acquire the 80 TRX by exchanging 1000001 from the trading pair ID of 1, and the amount is 100.(Equivalent to selling an amount of 100 tokenID - 1000001, at a price of 80 TRX, in trading pair ID - 1).
+It is expected to acquire the 80 LIND by exchanging 1000001 from the trading pair ID of 1, and the amount is 100.(Equivalent to selling an amount of 100 tokenID - 1000001, at a price of 80 LIND, in trading pair ID - 1).

 ### Capital Withdrawal